 Sales and Marketing Expenses.
-Sales and marketing expenses decreased 15.0%, or \$2.2 million.
-This decrease is primarily attributable to a decrease in commission expense of 45.1%, or \$2.5 million, due to decreased revenue from new system installations and add-on sales.
-The decrease in commission expense was partially offset by a \$0.4 million increase in stock-based compensation expense as a result of additional grants of restricted stock to our executive officers and certain key employees during the trailing twelve months.
+Sales and marketing expenses decreased 7.1%, or \$1.4 million.
+This decrease is primarily attributable to a decrease in commission expense of 27.1%, or \$2.0 million, due to decreased revenue from new system installations and add-on sales.
+The decrease in commission expense was partially offset by a \$0.6 million increase in stock-based compensation expense as a result of additional grants of restricted stock to our executive officers and certain key employees during the trailing twelve months.

 General and Administrative Expenses.
-General and administrative expenses increased 22.6%, or \$6.8 million, with the largest contributing factors being \$3.0 million of transaction costs incurred related to our acquisition of HHI, which was completed in January 2016, and \$2.0 million of severance expense related to a one-time voluntary termination program instituted by the Company during the third quarter of 2015.
-Costs associated with healthcare benefits offered to our employees increased \$2.0 million mostly due to increases in both the volume and severity of insurance claims made on behalf of participants in our self-insurance healthcare plan and the expanded utilization of on-site health clinics, which were added as a benefit to our employees beginning in the fourth quarter of 2013.
+General and administrative expenses increased 22.7%, or \$6.8 million, with the largest contributing factors being \$3.0 million of transaction costs incurred related to our acquisition of HHI, which was completed in January 2016, and \$2.0 million of severance expense related to a one-time voluntary termination program instituted by the Company during the third quarter of 2015.
+Costs associated with healthcare benefits offered to our employees increased \$2.0 million mostly due to increases in both the volume and severity of insurance claims made on behalf of participants in our self-insurance healthcare plan.
 Legal and accounting fees increased \$0.7 million due to one-time, nonrecurring expenses and stock-based compensation expensed increased \$0.4 million due to additional grants of restricted stock to our executive officers, certain key employees and non-employee directors during the trailing twelve months.
-The combined \$8.1 million increase in transaction costs, severance expense, costs associated with healthcare benefits offered to our employees, legal and accounting fees, and stock-based compensation has been partially offset by a \$0.5 million decrease in costs related to our incentive bonus program for certain members of management as profitability growth deteriorated from 2014 to 2015.
-Additionally, increased earned-time-off utilization has resulted in a \$0.8 million decrease in payroll and related expenses, as we have instituted changes in our earned-time-off policy during 2015 that lower the maximum amount of earned-time-off an employee will be allowed to carry over from 2015 to 2016.
+These costs were partially offset by a \$0.5 million decrease in costs related to our incentive bonus program for certain members of management as profitability growth deteriorated from 2014 to 2015.
+Additionally, increased earned-time-off utilization resulted in a \$0.8 million decrease in payroll and related expenses, as we instituted changes in our earned-time-off policy during 2015 that lowered the maximum amount of earned-time-off an employee would be allowed to carry over from 2015 to 2016.
 This policy change provided our employees with an added incentive to fully utilize existing earned-time-off balances throughout 2015 in order to avoid forfeiture of earned-time-off at the conclusion of 2015.